yeana-dev/Witme/README.md

 ## MVP

 Witme is a platform for developers and designers to create a team for their side-project or study group.
-Users can create a post describing their current team and project (if they already have one) or create a study group, either local or remote.
-In addition, the list can be categorized by programming skill or role(Front-end, Back-end, Designer).
+Users can create a post describing their current team and project (if they already have one) or create a study group.
+In addition, the list can be categorized by role(Front-end, Back-end, Designer) they are recruiting.

 ***